SAS Evidence-Based Curriculum

-The Secret Agent Society (SAS) Computer Game Pack and Small Group Program help participants crack the code of emotions and friendships.
-Junior Detectives graduate from SAS equipped with the skills to feel happier, calmer and braver while making new friends and keeping them.
+The Secret Agent Society (SAS) Computer Game Pack and Small Group Program help Cadets crack the code of emotions and friendships.
+Junior Detective’s graduate from SAS equipped with the skills to feel happier, calmer, and braver while making new friends and keeping them.

-SAS features an animated ‘secret agent’ computer game, Helpful Thought Missile action game, Challenger board game, Secret Message Transmission Device game and many more award-winning resources.
-The evidence-base, structured curriculum and captivating theme make this program one of the most successful of its kind in the world.
-The SAS program works with participants to teach them skills in:
+SAS features an animated ‘secret agent’ computer game, Helpful Thought Zapper, SAS challenger board game, Secret Message Transmission Device game and many more award-winning resources.
+The evidence-based, structured curriculum and captivating theme make this program one of the most successful of its kind in the world.
+The SAS program works with Cadets to teach them skills in: